websight-io/docs/docs/getting-started/dev-quick-start/index.md

 ## Part C: Changing component

 !!! info "Hint"
-    If you need help to navigate inside WebSight see the general [getting started](/docs/getting-started/quick-start/index.md) for details.
+    If you need help to navigate inside WebSight, see the general [getting started](/docs/getting-started/quick-start/index.md) for details.

 ### Business requirement